danielwp22/blackjack-rl-agent/README.md

 The next objective is to add the player's ability to see the dealer's hand.
 After that more parameters and deep Q learning will be implemented.

+With a learning rate of 0.01, even hitting on low hand totals resulted in negative rewards, because the agent lost so often.